 In its Statement of Purpose the College pledges to offer curricular programs "cultivate empathy, creativity, self-understanding, rigorous inquiry, informal deliberation, and active learning across the liberal arts, toward the development of the whole person."
 To meet this pledge, the academic program of Hendrix College comprises diverse elements in a coherent whole, combining design with flexibility.

-The Collegiate Center is the general education curriculum at Hendrix.
-It consists of four components:
+One component is the Collegiate Center.
+The Collegiate Center is the general education curriculum at Hendrix that is required of all students.
+It consists of four parts:

 - The First-Year Experience consists of The Engaged Citizen, a first-year required course, and Explorations, a one-quarter credit weekly seminar.